jonathan-lemos/sicness/README.md

 * Fix LTORG/EQU/\*

 ### Website:
+* Stop pulling in jquery in the source as it is linked elsewhere.
 * Add static analysis.
 * Add a tabbed setup to switch between assembler and debugger.